 After dramatic weight loss, the face skin can become loose, resulting in the cheek pads dropping, and jowls forming, resulting in the loss of a defined jaw line.
 Also, the neck is loose and sagging.A face and neck lift raises the cheek pads, corrects the jowls, and removes the loose and sagging skin.
 The incisions are inconspicuous.
 They are placed in front of and behind the ears and extend into the hair above and behind the ear.

 In one procedure, the sagging skin of the abdomen, outer thighs, buttocks, hips, and waist is corrected.
 Incisions extend completely around the body to remove a “belt” of excess skin and fat.
 Another common name for this procedure is a “belt lipectomy.”

 The medial thigh lift will lift and tighten the sagging skin of the inner thigh.
 Incisions are usually placed in the groin.

 - Usually, multiple procedures are required, each surgery being a major surgery under anaesthesia with hospitalisation.
 Sometimes as many as 4 to 5 procedures are required on different body parts.
 Usually, 3 to 6 months of gap is required between procedures.

-- People on chronic diet and after bariatric surgery may be anaemic or nutritionally deficient.
+- People on chronic diet and after Post-Bariatric surgery may be anaemic or nutritionally deficient.
 Assessment of nutrition by blood tests is needed before surgery.
 If any problems are detected, it is best to correct them with medicines and diet before the surgery.
 It is best healing and least complications.

 - If you are still overweight and planning to have this surgery, you may need some procedures.
 There is a chance that you will need repetitions of surgery if you are losing more weight.
-A person should be nearly normal by weight for best results with minimum risk and a minimum number of procedures.
+A person should be nearly normal by weight for best results with minimum risk and a minimum number of Post-Bariatric procedures.